Get

 4. Rinse Completely and Let Dry

 Once the scrubbing of the toys is complete, rinse them completely and let them dry.
-Make sure you get all of the soap off the dog’s toys because the dog could get sick from ingesting the left-over soap.
+Make sure you get all of the soap off the dog’s toys because the dog could get sick from ingesting the leftover soap.
 Once the toys are dry, you can give them back to your grateful canine to play with once again.

 When Should You Throw Away the Dog Toys?

 There are times when no amount of washing is going to help save a dog toy.
 If the toy just refuses to come clean or is damaged, torn, or broken, then it’s best to get rid of the toy and replace it with another.
-This is because broken, damaged toys can become a choking and health hazard for your pet, so it’s better to be safe than sorry.
+This is because broken or damaged toys can become a choking and health hazard for your pet, so it’s better to be safe than sorry.

 Not throwing away damaged dog toys can also end up with the pieces of a broken toy ending up becoming lodged in your dog’s intestines and causing issues you don’t want to deal with.
 It’s cheaper to replace the toys than it is to pay the vet and a lot safer for your canine friend as well.